Download in pdf format:

-Companies and direct sellers shall not misrepresent the actual or potential sales or earnings of their direct sellers.
-Any earnings or sales representations made shall be based upon documented facts.
+1. Companies and Direct Sellers shall not misrepresent the actual or potential sales or earnings of their Direct Sellers.

 Companies shall give to the direct seller, at the start of his activities, a written agreement, signed by both the company and the direct seller, or a written statement.
 The written agreement or statement shall contain all essential details of the relationship between the direct seller and the company.
 Companies shall inform their direct sellers of their legal obligations, including any applicable licenses, registrations and taxes.

 Companies and direct sellers shall not misuse a direct seller’s private sphere, social, intellectual or emotional sensitivities resulting in exploitation.